anatoly12/rails-employer-portal/README.md

 To push logs toward STDOUT instead of `log/production.log` just add the `RAILS_LOG_TO_STDOUT` environment variable with any value, for example:

 - `RAILS_LOG_TO_STDOUT="1"`

+## Seeds

+Production environments require the following tasks to have run at least once to properly seed the database:

+- `bin/rails update_zipcodes`